blessingekwere/python_rdbms_pipeline/README.md

 The project is divided into three main exercises, each focusing on a specific aspect of the pipeline.
 Each exercise has its own set of tasks and learning objectives.
 By completing these exercises, I gained a more practical experience in executing SQL commands, uploading data, and extracting data using Python.

 Go with me on this exciting journey of building a Python pipeline for RDBMS interaction  🙂 🙂

+Your comments, suggestions and recommendations will be highly appreciated. :blush:

+Kindly connect with me on [LinkedIn](https://www.linkedin.com/in/blessing-ekwere-857326216) and [Twitter](https://twitter.com/Eddie_Gregs?t=dF3996shVxvPJTePTtxDdw&s=09)